DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2.md

 ### Mentors

-Use the materials below to help explore any potential counter-evidence regarding the ECT’s practitioner inquiry.
+Use the materials below to help explore any potential counter-evidence regarding the ECT's practitioner inquiry.

 [View mentor materials](/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-5-mentor-materials)

 ## Week 6: mobilise new knowledge, sharing findings with colleagues

 There are no self-study materials this week.
-Instead, your school’s induction lead should arrange a training session on this topic.
+Instead, your school's induction lead should arrange a training session on this topic.

 ### Mentors

 There are no mentor activities for this week.
-Instead, your school’s induction lead should arrange a training session for the ECT on this topic.
+Instead, your school's induction lead should arrange a training session for the ECT on this topic.